There are two dates a Chinese zodiac year could be said to start:

 Falls somewhere between February 3 and February 5.

-The year of the Ox (sometimes referred to as the Cow) begins February 12th, 2021 (Chinese lunar New Year Day) and lasts until January 31st, 2022.
-This will be a White Metal Ox year.
+The year of the Tiger begins on February 1st, 2022 (Chinese lunar New Year Day) and lasts until January 22nd, 2023.
+This will be a Black Water Tiger year.

 Most Chinese people use lunar new year as the start of the zodiac year.
 But for professional fortune telling, Chinese astrologers use ‘Start of Spring’ or solar new year as the beginning of the zodiac year.